p-adic Heights of Heegner points on Shimura curves: Theta measure

 The modular form $\Theta(\W)^\delta$ can be expanded in the same way as in \S\ref{sec:expandtheta}, except that for $v\vert \delta$ we need to replace $\phi_v(t,u)=\one_{\OO_{E,v}}(t)\one_{d_F^{-1,\times}}(u)$ by

-Here recall that $\frakD$ is the relative different of $E/F$; and that $w$ acts as Fourier transform in $t$ with respect to the quadratic form associated to $u\frakN$, with the normalising constant $\gamma(u)=\gamma(E_v,u\frakN)$ as described in \eqref{gamma}.
+Here recall that $\frakD$ is the relative different of $E/F$; and that $w$ acts as Fourier transform in $t$ with respect to the quadratic form associated with $u\frakN$, with the normalising constant $\gamma(u)=\gamma(E_v,u\frakN)$ as described in \eqref{gamma}.

 The computation of the expansion can then be performed exactly as in \S\ref{sec:expandtheta}.
 We omit the details but indicate that the relevant substitution is now $a\to \pi_{\frakd}ay$, where $\frakd$ is an ideal of $\OO_{E}$ of norm $\delta$ and $\pi_{\frakd}\in\widehat{\OO_{E}}$ is a generator with components equal to~$1$ away from $\frakd$.